intellectix/EDCWebsite/docs/docs/create-connector.md

 />
 ```

-If the EDC successfully reaches a connection, the system will return you to the Connectors page and you should see your new connector displayed in the list.
-You can now use this connector to query your database through our API.
+If the EDC successfully reaches a connection, the system will redirect to the Connectors page and the new connector will be displayed in the list.
+This connector can now be used to query the database through our API.

 ## Editing a Connector

 To edit a connector, click on the "Edit" button on the connectors page.

-This will take you to a page which will allow you to update any of the information you provided when you added the connector, as well as [create user joins](/docs/create-user-join).
+This will load a page which will allow updates to any of the information provided when the connector was created, as well as [create user joins](/docs/create-user-join).